 Data Plugin

-The Data plugin allows you to define reusable datasets in YAML format to be injected into your Drift test operations.
-This promotes clean, data-driven testing without duplicating values across multiple files.
+The Data plugin allows you to define reusable datasets in YAML format and inject them into your Drift test operations.
+This promotes clean, data-driven testing without duplicating values across test cases.

 Create a YAML file with the drift-dataset-file: V1 header.
 Data is organized into named datasets.